モロッコ

 • Breakfast

-• Private Car Transfer We will pick you up at the hotel and head to Marrakech.
+• Private car transfer You will be picked up at the hotel and head to Marrakech.

-On the way, we will pass through Kelaa Mgouna, known for its "Rose Festival," where vast farmlands and fragrant rose hedges spread out.
+On the way, you will pass Kelaat M'Gouna, known for its "Rose Festival", where vast farmlands and fragrant hedges of roses spread out.

-• Visit to Ouarzazate We will visit the center of the film industry where many international films such as 'The Mummy' and 'Gladiator' were filmed.
+• Ouarzazate sightseeing Visit the center of the film industry where many international films such as "The Mummy" and "Gladiator" were shot.
 [English Guide]

 • Attachment Image from Itinerary Row: 96470

-• Ait Benhaddou Tourism This site, registered as a UNESCO World Heritage Site, is believed to have been built around the 11th century and was an important hub on the Sahara trade route connecting Marrakech, Ouarzazate, and the southern desert.
-Let's climb through the narrow streets to the granary ruins and enjoy the surrounding scenery.
+• Ait Ben Haddou sightseeing Registered as a UNESCO World Heritage Site, this place is believed to have been built around the 11th century and was an important hub on the Sahara trade routes connecting Marrakech, Ouarzazate, and the southern desert.
+Walk through narrow streets up to the former granaries and take in the surrounding scenery.

 • Attachment Image from Itinerary Row: 96471

-• Private Car Transfer We will cross the Tizi n'Tichka Pass (2260m) and head to Marrakech.
+• Private car transfer Cross the Tizi n'Tichka pass (2260 m) and head to Marrakech.

 • Attachment Image from Itinerary Row: 96473